a-schaefers/themelios/README.md

 - Full Disk encryption (Let's wait for zfsonlinux native encryption to reach full maturity before implementing this...)

-## What Themelios will never do
-- Use non-native zfs encryption.
-I really don't like the alternatives-- native zfs encryption will offer more flexibility, worth waiting for.

 ## Try it in it a VM right now!
 - From a NixOS LiveDisk VM,
 ```bash